jfrog/jfrog-vscode-extension/README.md

 By default, paths containing the words `test`, `venv` and `node_modules` are excluded from Xray scan.
 The exclude pattern can be configured in the [Extension Settings](#extension-settings).

-### Exclude Development Dependencies During Scan

-Development dependencies are scanned by default.
-You can skip it by choosing `Exclude Dev Dependencies` under Settings.

 ### Proxy Configuration